Uncertainty inequalities in a non-Hermitian scenario: Introduction

-In the present contribution we address this problem by constructing metric operators adapted to each dynamical regime for a finite-dimensional pseudo-Hermitian Hamiltonian: the unbroken-symmetry phase, the broken-symmetry phase, and the exceptional points \cite{Ram19}.
-Our approach is based on the formalism of Krein-spaces \cite{krein,albeverio2004,Bagarello2015Book}, which allow for a consistent treatment of indefinite metrics and provides a unified definition of expectation values, variances, and time evolution across all spectral regimes.
+In the present contribution, we address this problem by constructing metric operators adapted to each dynamical regime for a finite-dimensional pseudo-Hermitian Hamiltonian: the unbroken-symmetry phase, the {{spontaneously}} broken-symmetry phase, and the exceptional points \cite{Ram19}.
+Our approach makes use of the formalism of Krein-spaces \cite{krein,krein1,albeverio2004,Bagarello2015Book}, which allow for a consistent treatment of indefinite metrics and provides a unified definition of expectation values, variances, and time evolution across all spectral regimes.
 Within this formulation, we derive a generalized Heisenberg-–Robertson uncertainty relation that remains valid irrespective of the spectral properties of the Hamiltonian.

-As an explicit application, we analyze a $\PT$-symmetric two-level system and compute the uncertainty relations associated with non-commuting spin observables.
-We show that, in the unbroken-symmetry phase, an oscillatory behavior in time appears, while in the broken-symmetry phase and at exceptional points the system evolves toward a minimum-uncertainty steady state.
+As an explicit application, we analyze a $\PT$-symmetric spin system and compute the uncertainty relations associated with non-commuting spin observables.
+We show that, in the unbroken-symmetry phase, an oscillatory behavior in time appears, while in the {{spontaneously}} broken-symmetry phase and at exceptional points the system evolves towards a minimum-uncertainty steady state.

-Finally, we compare our metric-based description with a Lindblad master-equation approach for open quantum systems \cite{lindblad1976generators,nori,nathan2020universal}.
+Finally, we compare our metric-based description,{{ for the spontaneously broken symmetry phase}}, with a Lindblad master-equation approach for open quantum systems \cite{lindblad1976generators,nori,nathan2020universal}.
 We show that both frameworks lead to the same steady-state behavior, thereby establishing the physical consistency of our construction and clarifying the role of metric operators in extracting meaningful dynamical information from non-Hermitian quantum systems beyond the exact symmetry phase.
-Moreover, we show that in the broken symmetry phase the eigenfunctions of the studied Hamiltonian are not orthogonal with respect to the inner product we have introduced, which is in accordance with recent experimental results on dissipative systems \cite{joglekar2019}.
+Moreover, we show that in the {{spontaneously}} broken symmetry phase the eigenfunctions of the studied Hamiltonian are not orthogonal with respect to the inner product we have introduced, which is in accordance with recent experimental results on dissipative systems \cite{joglekar2019}.